bath-bcss/Technical-Labs/_notes2021/01CommandLine.md

 ### Working with the file system

-A shell is always has a position within your computers file system, much like a your file browser has the current open directory.
+A shell always has a position within your computer's file system, much like a file browser has a current open directory.
 This is often displayed in your prompt.
 To view the active working directory you can use the **p**rint **w**orking **d**irectory command, `pwd`[^2].